-If you managed to randomly find this post in the travel blogging section know that we have an entire travel blogging section.
-On that page you’ll find plenty of information to get you started.
+If you managed to randomly find this post know that we have an entire travel blogging section.
+On that page you’ll find plenty of information to get you started including a basic new bloggers’ checklist.
 All the information and tips I give you on my site is free because that’s how I learned everything I know today.
 The know-how that has given me the power to support my family by making money blogging is completely self-taught.
 I will never sell you a course because I believe that we are all capable of learning anything without handing over large amounts of money to third parties.
 So dive it, best of luck.

 Things To Do Before Starting a Blog

 I hear it so, so often.